thegovyadina/leetcode-rust/README.md

 If you're a LeetCode representative and have concerns about this repository, please contact me and I'll address them promptly.

+## License

+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Note that this license applies only to my solution code and not to the LeetCode problem statements themselves.

 ## Problems